MiaPei88/6210-Assignment2-Files/README.md

-# 6210Assignment3
+# 6210Assignment2
 I created this repository on Nov 2, 2023

 Hi guys!
-Welcome to my Assignment 3 repository!
+Welcome to my Assignment 2 files repository!

 Hello this is Yuqi!
 Testing testing :)